MichaIng/DietPi-Docs/docs/usage.md

 1. Start up the system the first time
 1. Wait for completion of the automated setup

-### Options within the `/boot/dietpi.txt` file
+### Options within the `/boot/dietpi.txt4` file

 The options are generally described within the file itself.
 Basically see the file contents for details about the configuration options.
 Below, only the most important options are listed.
-For further options go into the file `dietpi.txt` itself.
+For further options go into the file `/boot/dietpi.txt` itself.

 #### Network configuration